 She is the recipient

 prestigious UNEP Global 500.
 She has contributed to

 environmental action by organizing

 decision-making conferences on energy and the

 bay planning, and thermal pollution.

-activities include The UN Earth
+Her not-for-profit activities include The UN Earth

 (board member, editorial member of American

-Journal of Botany and chair of Physiological Section 9
+Journal of Botany and chair of Physiological

-chair elect), and Greater Caribbean Energy and Environment
+chair for 5 years), and Greater Caribbean

-global restoration global coastal pollution and climate
+restoration global coastal pollution and climate